abhaybabbar/onlineclass_bot/README.md

 And If you are not a student of MIT ADT or your classes are not on TCS ION, then you can maybe go through the code to learn new things!

-Before running the code, you need to install libraries: command are for windows, if you are using mac or anything else, then you need to google the commands.
+Before running the code, you need to install libraries: command given are for windows, if you are using mac or anything else, then you need to google the commands.
 1. Selenium { pip install selenium }
 2. openpyxl { pip install openpyxl }
 3. time     { no need to install }